raghurammurugan-tech/aqi_analysis/README.md

 - Monthly AQI trends
 - Pollutant concentration data (PM2.5, PM10, gases)
 - Disease case counts by state
 - Vehicle registration volumes by state
 ⚠️ All insights are strictly derived from the obtained datasets.

 ---
+The combined data volume spans **hundreds of thousands of rows per dataset**, crossing **over one million records in total**.
+---
+---
 ## 📊 Data Source
 The datasets used in this project were provided as part of a resume project challenge hosted on **Codebasics.io**, with data sponsored by **Dataful**.